 - An overview of your professional goals.
-Write your goals using a goal setting tool, such as the S.M.A.R.T goal strategy: - Specific-A general goal would say, "Get a job in ECE."
-A specific goal would say, "Within one year of degree/ certificate completion, obtain an Assistant Director Position within and Early Childhood Program." - Measurable-Ask yourself, how will I know if I have accomplished it? - Attainable-Writing a goal down helps you begin to see ways in which you can attain it and recognize opportunities that bring you closer to reaching your goal. - Realistic-Do you truly believe you can accomplish it? - Timely-The goal should be time-bound; otherwise, there is no urgency to complete it.

-- An overview of professional resources (e.g., books, websites, workshops) that will guide your development and support your professional goals - An overview of strategies that you will use to support balance between personal and professional obligations - A description of your management philosophy, including commentary regarding communication skills, cultural competence, and respect for children and families who are culturally, linguistically, ethnically, socioeconomically, and ability diverse - A description of the relationship between research and early childhood and/or school-age policy and practice - A description of how you will incorporate reflective supervision and intentional administrative practices into your work
+Write your goals using a goal setting tool, such as the S.M.A.R.T goal strategy: - o Specific-A general goal would say, "Get a job in ECE."
+A specific goal would say, "Within one year of degree/ certificate completion, obtain an Assistant Director Position within and Early Childhood Program." - Measurable-Ask yourself, how will I know if I have accomplished it? - Attainable-Writing a goal down helps you begin to see ways in which you can attain it and recognize opportunities that bring you closer to reaching your goal. - o Realistic-Do you truly believe you can accomplish it? - Timely-The goal should be time-bound; otherwise, there is no urgency to complete it. - An overview of professional resources (e.g., books, websites, workshops) that will guide your development and support your professional goals - A description of how you will become involved and assess your participation in professional organizations and your engagement with other professionals - An overview of strategies that you will use to support balance between personal and professional obligations - A description of your management philosophy, including commentary regarding communication skills, cultural competence, and respect for children and families who are culturally, linguistically, ethnically, socioeconomically, and ability diverse - A description of the relationship between research and early childhood and/or school-age policy and practice - A description of how you will incorporate reflective supervision and intentional administrative practices into your work